My Medical History

 2009 - 2011

 Every day I still have some kind of pain.
 I have chronic diarrhea that will never go away and can only sometimes be slowed.
 This keeps me running to the bathroom all hours of the day and night.
 I am depressed a lot but I really try to stay positive.
 I know things could be worse and for a lot of people with Crohn's things are worse.
 My life has been turned upside down from all of these complications from Crohn's disease.
 But, I have a lot of faith in God.
 I believe that He makes all of these circumstances work for good somehow.
 Okay, most days I believe this.
 Some days, it's just really, really hard being me.
 But I have to laugh.
 Because without laughter I can't do this!

 I use this blog as an outlet, a timeline and a personal journal.
 I want to help others realize what it's like for people like me.
 I also want to help others with IBD know they aren't alone.
 I'm here, I'm your advocate.
 I care and I honestly understand your struggles.
 And I want to make you laugh.
 Shannon Doherty was quoted as saying she doesn't talk about her Crohn's disease because it "isn't sexy".
+(Apparently breast cancer is sexy to her because she has no trouble chronicling her story about that on social media.)
 She clearly doesn't know me.
-Pretty sure I'd smack her for saying that if I ever met her.
 We with belly trouble all know pooping is damn sexy!
 We make this look good!